salmant/Kubernetes-Cassandra-Cluster/README.md

   *  `clusterIP: None` It is called `Headless Service`.
 If a client needs to connect to all of those Pods, `Headless Service` makes us able to discover Pod IPs through DNS lookups.

 <br>`Headless Service` provides a DNS address for each associated Pod.
 It means that it allows the system to get the IP addresses of Pods.
-Also if Pods themselves need to connect to all the other Pods, we need to create `Headless Service`.
+Also if Pods themselves need to connect to all the other Pods in the Cluster, we need to create `Headless Service`.
 For example, if we are going to create a Cassandra Cluster which includes seed Cassandra Pod and other newly extra Cassandra Pods, the `Headless Service` is necessary.
-The IP address of the seed Pods need to be defined as an environment variable called `CASSANDRA_SEEDS` for other further instantiated Cassandra Pods.
+The IP address of the seed Pods needs to be defined as an environment variable called `CASSANDRA_SEEDS` for other further instantiated Cassandra Pods.
-Moreover, all Cassandra Pods should be communicate with each other through two port named intra-node-communication (`7000`) and tls-intra-node-communication (`7001`).
+Moreover, all Cassandra Pods require to communicate with each other through two port named intra-node-communication (`7000`) and tls-intra-node-communication (`7001`).

 <br>Create the `YAML` file: [cassandra-headless-service.yaml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-headless-service.yaml)
 <br><br>